excellentingenuity/Ruled/docs/ChainExample.md

         ]
       ]
     ],
-    'expression' => '(RuleName AND RuleName) OR RuleName' }
+    'expression' => '( RuleName AND RuleName ) OR RuleName'
+  }
 ```

 ## Expression Description
 The expression will conform to a domain language definition where the entities are separated by a single whitespace.
 An entity can be a rule a logical connector or a parentheses.
+The expression is terminated by the closing of the string.
+The expression shall be of type String.